 Career colleges offer shorter-term, career-focused certificate programs in specific areas of study.
 Accredited institutions may then apply for the EQA designation, a provincial seal of quality education.

-English as a Second Language (ESL) training is critical for many international students, and BC is the preferred destination for international students choosing Canada for ESL study.
+English as an additional language (EAL) training is critical for many international students, and BC is the preferred destination for international students choosing Canada for EAL study.